scylladb/scylladb/docs/cql/wasm.rst

 Rust
 ....

 The main supported language for Wasm UDFs is Rust.
-To generate WebAssembly from rust, it's best to use the `scylla-udf <https://github.com/scylladb/scylla-rust-udf>`_ Rust helper library, and follow the instructions present there.
+To generate WebAssembly from Rust, it's best to use the `scylla-udf <https://github.com/scylladb/scylla-rust-udf>`_ Rust helper library, and follow the instructions presented there.

 As a short example, here's a sample Rust code which can be compiled to WebAssembly: